lyudmilpetrov/samples/README.md

 ng build --prod=true

-ng build --prod --aot --output-hashing none
+ng build --prod=true --aot=true --output-hashing none

 # SpeechRecognition
 So let’s get started.
 Initial step is to convert the existing saved_model or frozen model to model.json.
 For conversion we’ll be using tensorflowjs_converter